2017 Kia SorentoEnlarge Photo

 Two very popular crossover SUVs on the road today have roots as more rugged off-road machines.
 Today they're among the most popular vehicles in the family-utility niche—but which one's better for you?

 The 2017 Kia Sorento and the 2017 Ford Edge are both five-seat, mid-size crossover SUVs.
 The Sorento has an optional third row with two more seats; if you're in a Ford showroom, the company offers the larger Explorer to fill that role.

-Each is relatively new, with the Edge redesigned last year and the Sorento entirely new for this year--although its styling was updated so conservatively that you might have to look twice to tell for sure.
+Each is relatively new, with the Edge redesigned last year and the Sorento new for 2016—although its styling was updated so conservatively that you might have to look twice to tell for sure.
 The pair competes with the Chevrolet Traverse, Honda Pilot, Jeep Grand Cherokee, Nissan Pathfinder, and Toyota Highlander, among others.

 From the outside, the redesigned Sorento is so evolutionary that it’s easy to let your mind fill in the lines, if you knew the previous model.
 The Sorento’s proportions look familiar, with a more prominent version of the Kia grille, some cleaned-up and more mature, upscale details in front and in back, and more softly rounded lines for most of what's in between.